asanni2022/Django_CapstoneProject/README.md

 # Django_CapstoneProject

-## Combined and Improved Project Description: Automating Employee Salary Processing with Django and Azure
+## Project Description: Automating Employee Salary Processing with Django and Azure

 **Problem:** Traditional manual salary processing is inefficient, error-prone, and consumes valuable resources.
 This project tackles these challenges by developing an automated and secure system using Django and Azure cloud services.